Finno-Volgaic languages

-Finno-Volgaic or Fenno-Volgaic is a hypothetical branch of the Uralic languages that tried to group the Finnic languages, Sami languages, Mordvinic languages and the Mari language.
-It was hypothesized to have branched from the Finno-Permic languages about 2000 BC.
+Finno-Volgaic or Fenno-Volgaic is a hypothetical branch of the Uralic languages that tries to group the Finnic languages, Sami languages, Mordvinic languages, and the Mari language.
+The hypothesis would have this language group branching from the Finno-Permic languages about 2000 BC.

 The Finnic and Sami languages are sometimes grouped together as Finno-Samic languages, while Mordvinic and Mari were formerly grouped together as the obsolete group of the Volga-Finnic languages.

-The current stage of research rejects Volga-Finnic, while the validity of Finno-Lappic and Finno-Permic remains disputed.
-In particular the position of Mari within the alleged grouping appears to be marginal, while more evidence can be found uniting specifically Finnic, Samic and Mordvinic.
+The current stage of research rejects Volga-Finnic, while the validity of Finno-Samic and Finno-Permic remains disputed.
+In particular, the position of Mari within the alleged grouping appears to be marginal, while more evidence can be found uniting specifically Finnic, Samic, and Mordvinic.

 Only a single uniting phonological feature of the Finno-Volgaic languages has been proposed: the loss of the consonant *w before rounded vowels.

 Lexical evidence for a Finno-Volgaic group is weak as well.
 Less than ten word roots are known that would be shared by all four member groups, while being absent from the other Uralic languages.